 At NFF, we are invested in discussing the depth and breadth of each candidate’s background and experience during the interview process and using that information to determine the best offer.
 The salary range for this position begins at $85,000.
 NFF also provides an attractive benefits package that includes health insurance, retirement plan, paid time off, standard holidays, and commuter benefits.

 All salaries are commensurate with experience and include an attractive benefits package.

 Nonprofit Finance Fund is committed to diversity, equity, and inclusion in its workforce.
-Diverse candidates are encouraged to apply.
+We encourage candidates that will help us live out this commitment to apply.